Courses may include

 HIMP 3007 - Coding and Classification Systems III

 This advanced course will build on concepts learned in HIM I and II.
-Learners will develop analytical and statistical skills to extract and analyze data from multiple sources for presentation and reporting purposes.
+Students will develop analytical and statistical skills to extract and analyze data from multiple sources for presentation and reporting purposes.
 A strong foundation in the theory and concept of human resources, departmental management techniques, and risk management will be included.
-The learner will gain knowledge of management principles.
-At the completion of this course, the learner will complete a comprehensive exam preparation.
+The student will gain knowledge of management principles.
+At the completion of this course, the student will complete a comprehensive exam preparation.

 HIMP 3015 - Research Design & Methodology